barneyb/johann/README.md

 > **NB:** Compiled Johann programs are version specific.
 When changing versions of the compiler, you need to recompile all your sources.
 The standard library is always compiled with the compiler version it is bundled with.
 If you have third-party dependencies, their sources will need to be recompiled as well.

 Implicit is a command shell that understands redirection.
-Compilation is always "read from STDIN and write to STDOUT" - you can't use files!
+Compilation is always "read from STDIN and write to STDOUT" - Johann doesn't know about files!

 The various `Makefile` may provide additional inspiration.
 It's worth mentioning that my `make` skills are commensurate with my skill coding assembly.